-Determining which parties may share liability for an ATV accident can be a complicated process.
+Determining which parties may share liability for a Morgantown ATV accident can be a complicated process.
 At Wagoner Desai, we are committed to working with our clients to investigate the unique circumstances of their individual cases.

 What Should I Include in a Demand for Damages?

 Every injured victim should prepare a comprehensive damages assessment, to calculate the losses they have incurred as a result of the accident.
 Medical expenses are compensable losses.

 Additionally, injured victims should consider the following impacts after a Morgantown ATV accident:

 - Loss of income: If your injuries require you to miss work, work a reduced schedule, or perform in a lesser capacity than before the accident, you may recover compensation for lost wages.
 If you suffer permanent limitations or a disability because of your injuries, a demand for damages should also include an estimate of future lost earnings.